onc-healthit/lantern-back-end/networkstatsquerier/README.md

 ### Expected Endpoint Source Formatting

-The Network Statistics Querier expects the format of an endpoint source list to be in the below format, unless stated otherwise.
+The Network Statistics Querier expects the format of an endpoint source list to be in the below format, unless one of the exceptions noted below.

 ```
 {